 Not ready to publish yet, but curious about the peer review process?
 Join us for an overview of peer review presented by the Executive Editor of GSA Journals GENETICS and G3: Genes|Genomes|Genetics.
 Editors from multiple journals will then participate in a panel discussion answering attendee questions about the entire process—from submission to review to publication.
 Students and postdocs are invited to attend.
 All questions welcome!

 Tuesday, June 22, 5:00 p.m. – 6:00 p.m.
 EDT

 Are you interested in learning to teach more effectively?
 Would you like to make your classroom more inclusive and engaging?
 Could you use guidance on how to implement active learning in your classes?
-Learn about the PALM Network (Promoting Active Learning and Mentoring), funded by the NSF and sponsored by the GSA and ASCB.
-This workshop is led by a current PALM Mentor and a former PALM Fellow.
-We will examine the benefits of active learning strategies, highlight advantages of belonging the PALM Network, describe examples of PALM projects, and discuss how to craft a successful application.
+Learn about the PALM Network (Promoting Active Learning and Mentoring), funded by the NSF and sponsored by GSA and ASCB.
+This workshop is led by a current PALM Mentor and former PALM Fellow.
+We will examine the benefits of active learning strategies, highlight the advantages of belonging to the PALM Network, describe examples of PALM projects, and discuss how to craft a successful application.

 Thursday, June 24, 3:30 p.m. – 5:30 p.m.
 EDT